gregorias/anki-code-highlighter/DEV.md

 I decided to drop Highlight.js, because it caused significant problems:

 - Running the scripts causes flickering (flash of unstyled content) on mobile.
 - It requires CSS and JS files to be imported.
-Modifying templates is frown upon by users.
+Modifying templates is frowned upon by users.
   It also makes code more complicated.
 - You can’t create clozes with it.
+- It makes the add-on more complicated to use as you have an additional dialog to go through.

 The only benefit of Highlight.js is that it doesn’t spoil a card’s HTML with tags.